 5. Developing non-invasive biomarkers that can be used for diagnosis, prognostication and metastatic surveillance.

-By integrating patients' derived models, high-dimensional clinical data, and functional experiments, we recently discovered a surprising and novel molecular mechanism, in which a subpopulation of cells within the tumor stop expressing a critical epigenetic regulator initiating a series of events that change cell morphology and alter large transcriptional programs with a predilection for metastasis (, 2021).
+By integrating patients' derived models, high-dimensional clinical data, and functional experiments, we recently discovered a surprising and novel molecular mechanism, in which a subpopulation of cells within the tumor stop expressing a critical epigenetic regulator initiating a series of events that change cell morphology and alter large transcriptional programs with a predilection for metastasis (Nature Communications, 2021).

 Post-doctoral fellows and students interested in cancer genomics, epigenetics and biomarker design are encouraged to apply.